Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

   is that deprecations should be avoided, and only done if absolutely necessary.
-There is also now [a policy](https://docs.sympy.org/dev/contributing/deprecations.html#how-long-should-deprecations-last) that all such public compatibility breaks should come with a deprecation when possible, and this deprecation shooed last at least a year before being removed.
+There is also now [a policy](https://docs.sympy.org/dev/contributing/deprecations.html#how-long-should-deprecations-last) that all such public compatibility breaks should come with a deprecation when possible, and this deprecation should last at least a year before being removed.

 - A new `SymPyDeprecationWarning` class used for deprecation warnings, which gives much more user friendly error messages.
 For example